 - Shopping malls

-Contact a board-certified personal injury lawyer in Kerrville for your sexual abuse claim
+Contact a board-certified civil trial lawyer in Kerrville and the Texas Hill Country for your sexual abuse claim

 If you are suffering the aftermath of a sexual assault, a civil lawsuit can bring compensation and closure.
 At the Law Firm of Richard L. Ellison, P.C., I fight to deliver the maximum possible recovery for victims of sexual assault.
-To schedule a free consultation with a board-certified personal injury trial lawyer, call 844-337-5819 or contact my Kerrville office online.
+To schedule an appointment with a board-certified civil trial lawyer, call 830-955-8168 or contact my Kerrville office online.